ON PROXIMITY (Conversation)

 We actually created the space in MAD Home Of Creators.
 That’s why I also like to call it “The traveling space”.
 I think it’s linked to my own experience.
 When you move from your hometown to a new country, you need to adapt but your identity doesn’t have to change.

-We encouraged the artists to bring their very own identity however the space can physically move from one destination to another.
+We encouraged the artists to bring their very own identity.
+However, the space can physically move from one destination to another.

 I would like the project to keep traveling from space to space.
 Everytime the space will be different and will interact with the “Mirrored space”.
-I see it as a living, moving piece that can be re-worded by the artists or new artists.
+I see it as a living, moving piece that can be reshaped by the artists or new artists.